UOW logo

 • An alternative text description for the image in the Describe this image for someone who cannot see it text box.

-• Select an appropriate option from the Alignment dropdown menu.
+• Select left-aligned from the Alignment dropdown menu.

 Note: Wherever possible, content should be left-aligned.
 Content that is right or centre-aligned can be disorientating, particularly for viewers who rely on digital magnification to view content.